Wildlander-mod/wildlander-mod.github.io/_03-YourFirstCharacter/Basic Combat Mechanics.md

 ## Mass Effect

 The weight of your currently equipped gear has a significant impact on many things you do.
 It affects mobility, spell casting and combat effectiveness.
-(Requiem manual p122 Located in Mods\Requiem \Documentation)
+(Requiem outdated manual p122-123 Located in Mods\Requiem\Documentation)

 Mass effect isn't directly linked to the type of armor you are wearing, but rather its weight.
 Your weapon is also taken in account.